ZYSF/ProcessorDocumentation/InstructionSet.md

     0xDAbciiii: data[b+i]=c;

 This only writes lower 32 bits of register (or the whole thing in 32-bit implementations).

+### Write32h (write data memory, high 32-bits)

+    OP_WRITE32H		0xDF

+    0xDFbciiii: data[b+i]=c[conceptual bits 63:32];

+"Conceptually" writes the upper 32 bits of a 64-bit register to memory.

+On 64-bit implementations this will write the actual upper bits of the register.

+On 32-bit implementations, this simulates the equivalent operation by writing a word composed entirely of the value of the sign (highest bit) of the register.

+This allows for writing programs which adapt naturally to 32-/64-bit word sizes.

+NOTE: The "first generation" processor design used/uses a different encoding of `0xDE`, which conflicts with other "second-generation" instructions.
+Assemblers/tools can refer to the old encoding as `OP_GEN1WRITE32H`.

 ### Write16 (planned)